 In 2009, the Copenhagen climate conference was billed as “the last chance to ‘save the world’”.
 Six years on, politicians, campaigners and diplomats are gearing up once again for another go – this time in Paris, at the end of the year.

-In a new essay, Climate Outreach’s Research Director Dr Adam Corner argues that Paris 2015 needs to be part of a much wider narrative joining the dots between climate change and people’s lives.
+In a new essay, COIN’s Research Director Dr Adam Corner argues that Paris 2015 needs to be part of a much wider narrative joining the dots between climate change and people’s lives.

 The essay is a contribution to “Bringing it home – making a global deal on climate change a reality”, published by the Fabian Society.
 The new pamphlet explores what the Paris negotiations mean and could achieve in the context of a changed political climate.
 Overall, it argues, Paris cannot be seen as a single event – but a critical staging point on a longer journey.

-Climate Outreach’s contribution argues that climate change has been trapped in a box marked ‘environmentalism’.
-Moving it out means talking to more than the usual suspects and mobilising cultural imagination in new ways – like Climate Outreach’s ‘seven dimensions of climate change’ collaboration with the Royal Society of Arts.
+COIN’s contribution argues that climate change has been trapped in a box marked ‘environmentalism’.
+Moving it out means talking to more than the usual suspects and mobilising cultural imagination in new ways – like COIN’s ‘seven dimensions of climate change’ collaboration with the Royal Society of Arts.
 It means engaging with the centre right.
 And it means telling a consistent, coherent, story about climate impacts.